liballeg/allegro5/README_releasing.txt

         git cherry-pick -x badf00d

-2. On the master branch, bump the version to the next release and update the dates.
-This is done in `include/allegro5/base.h`.
-Also, change ALLEGRO_VERSION in `CMakeLists.txt`.
+2. On the master branch, bump the version to the next release and update the dates by using the `misc/fixver.sh` script.
 Commit this change.

 3. Write a changelog file.
 This is located in docs/src/changes-5.2.txt.